 to keep the current choice[*], or type selection number:

 In this above output Python, 2.7 is set as the current version.
-To change this to Python 3.9, you need input 0 or 2 and hit enter.
+To change this to Python 3.10, you need to input 0 or 2 and hit enter.

 - That’s it.
 The current Python version is changed on your system.
 Just type the following command to view the correctly active Python version.

 You can add multiple Python versions to a group (Steps: 01 & 02) and easily switch between them.

 In this tutorial, you have learned about switching the default Python versions on your Ubuntu and Debian Linux systems.
 Instead of switching version you can also configure Python virtual environment for your applications.